wesmoncrief/jjq/README.md

 # jjq

 jjq is a VSCode extension that provides a UI to interact with the jj ([jujutsu](https://github.com/jj-vcs/jj)) VCS through a quickpick dialogue.
-It is meant to quickly support common operations
+It is meant to quickly support common operations.

+jjq_demo.mov

 # Current Limitations
 Development is still in progress, so feel free to reach out about these or other issues